dev-xero/molla-backend/README.md

  3. Run the development server:

-    Running `yarn dev` watches the typescript files for changes and restarts the server automatically, to instead run the compilled Javascript code, use `yarn build:wrun`.
+    Running `yarn dev` watches the typescript files for changes and restarts the server automatically, to instead run the compiled JavaScript code, use `yarn build:run`.

     ```bash
     yarn dev